Franklin Stearns: Death and legacy

 Stearns died in Richmond on June 10, 1888, survived by his sons Zenus Stearns and Franklin Stearns Jr. (who had nine children) and three grandchildren by his daughter Irena Louisa Stearns Halsey.
-Franklin Stearns was buried in Shockoe Hill Cemetery, as had been mayor Mayo, his fellow Unionist John Minor Botts, and later would be Elizabeth Van Lew, although his son would be buried at Hollywood cemetery.
+Franklin Stearns was buried in Shockoe Hill Cemetery, as had been mayor Mayo, his fellow Unionist John Minor Botts, and later would be Elizabeth Van Lew, although his three of his sons and his only daughter would be buried at Hollywood cemetery.

 His grandson Franklin Stearns III continued the family's business, and married the daughter of prominent lawyer James W. Green (also the niece of West Virginia Supreme Court justice Thomas Claiborne Green as well as the head of the U.S. Fish Commission, Marshall McDonald) and had several children (including Franklin Stearns IV).
-His granddaughter Emily Palmer Stearns became a prominent suffragette with Alice Paul in Washington, D.C. and worked inspecting housing for war workers during World War II.
+His granddaughter Emily Palmer Stearns became a prominent suffragette with Alice Paul in Washington, D.C., and worked inspecting housing for war workers during World War II.
 She never married, and later retired to their Culpeper farm, Farley, where she cared for many dogs and cats (pursuant to her vegetarian, no-kill philosophy) but could not travel when elderly to continue the family's involvement in Episcopal Church activities.
 Tree Hill Farm, the Iron Front Building in Richmond, and Farley are on the National Register for Historic Places.